-Electric scooter lighting and signalling: headlamps, taillights, turn signals, brake light, horn
+Electric scooter lighting: headlamps, taillights, turn signals, horn

 Lighting on an electric scooter is not cosmetic, and it is not gamer-grade RGB mod.
 It is the regulatory floor that decides whether a 60 km/h driver will see you on an unlit junction two seconds before contact.
 Unlike batteries or motors, headlamps are hard to sell with numbers — manufacturers usually write just “LED headlight”, without lumen ratings, without a beam pattern, without a StVZO § 67 type-approval mark.
 This article covers the five categories of scooter lighting, how brake lights and turn signals actually work, what Germany’s eKFV § 5, UK rental-trial rules and the European EN 17128 standard require, and what to look for in the “lighting” line of any spec sheet.